 Ruined Jain Tirthankar Idols at ‘Jain Museum’ Jaysinghpura, Ujjain, Madhya Pradesh, India.

-In addition to the artifacts, Jain Museum also has a well maintained acoustically treated auditorium to showcase documentaries and 3D film of the 16 auspicious dreams of a Tirthankar’s mother.
+In addition to the artifacts, the museum also has a well maintained acoustically treated auditorium to showcase documentaries and 3D film of the 16 auspicious dreams of a Tirthankar’s mother.

-The distinct exclusive galleries with some of the very rare Jain idols of Tirthankaras, Yaksha, Yakshi’s, padas of Jain ascetics and auditorium makes the Jain Museum are very impressive.
+The distinct exclusive galleries with some of the very rare Jain idols of Tirthankaras, Yaksha, Yakshi’s, padas of Jain ascetics and auditorium makes the Museum very impressive.

 Photography inside the galleries is strictly prohibited.

 Address: Jain Museum, Jaysinghpura, Ujjain , Madhya Pradesh, India, Pin – 456010.

 Write-up and Photos by Nitin HP, Bengaluru, photos taken on 17th September 2017.